kennedn/blog/content/posts/neszero.md

 git clone https://github.com/kcuzner/avrdude
 ```

-cd to the directory and compile AVRDude:
+cd to the directory and compile AVRDude, go get a coffee because this step will take a while:
 ```bash
 cd avrdude/avrdude
 ./bootstrap